-By “playing the Nazi card” we are able to discuss the interplay between the paradigms of communitas and immunitas, we are aware to the abovementioned similarities between policies to cope with a pandemic and public health policies addressed to migrants and asylum seekers; we are aware of the role of power in the field of public health.
-When Himmler argued in the quotation above that anti-Semitism is not about ideology, but about hygiene, that it is not politics but rather medicine, he aimed to depoliticize National Socialist racial politics.
-By demanding not “to play the Nazi card,” bioethical thinking also depoliticizes bioethical issues, by making Nazism an exception totally disconnected from actual practices.
-By doing so it forecloses the possibility to discuss and understand contemporary bio-political and immunitarian practices.
-The way to confront the biological reduction of the political is not by replacing the latter with unencumbered ethical thinking, but rather by politicizing and historicizing it.
+By playing the Nazi card we retain the ability to discuss the interplay between the paradigms of communitas and immunitas; we retain an awareness of the abovementioned similarities between policies for coping with a pandemic and public health policies aimed at migrants and asylum seekers; and we retain awareness of the role of power in the field of public health.
+When Himmler argued that anti-Semitism is not about ideology but about hygiene, that it is not a matter of politics, but, rather, of medicine, his aim was to depoliticize National Socialist racial politics.
+Bioethical thinking, by demanding that we refrain from playing the Nazi card, also depoliticizes bioethical issues, treating Nazism as an exception totally disconnected from later and even current practices.
+By eliminating “the Nazi card,” bioethical thinking forecloses the possibility of fully discussing and understanding contemporary biopolitical and immunitarian practices.
+The way to confront the biological reduction of the political is not to replace it with unencumbered ethical thinking, but rather to historicize and politicize it.

 Conclusions

-When we think about “Playing the Nazi card” we do not think in terms of a non-sequitur that does not leave place for discussion.
-We understand that “Playing the Nazi card” as entailing a historical scrutiny on the power relations between the contradictory forces of public health ethics.
-This historical perspective may contribute to a more open discussion of the ways in which a given public health policy expresses the logic of immunitas or of communitas.
-In this sense, “Playing the Nazi card,” exposes the dialectical role of public health in the history of World War II, and in National Socialist regime.
-It also exposes the problematic status of the Nazi past in the history of modern medicine and in the making of bioethics.
+When we think about playing the Nazi card, we think not in terms of a heresy that leaves no place for discussion.
+Rather, we understand that playing the Nazi card as a historical scrutiny of the power relations between the contradictory forces of public health ethics.
+This historical perspective can contribute to a more open discussion of the ways in which a given public health policy expresses the logic of immunitas or communitas.
+In this sense, playing the Nazi card exposes the dialectical role of public health in the history of World War II and in the National Socialist regime.
+It also exposes the problematic status of the Nazi past in the history of modern medicine and the making of bioethics.

-A balanced discussion of pre-war medicine, public health practices, and National Socialist medicine enables us to take seriously the inherent tension between the immunitas and communitas aspects of contemporary public health, and to explore continuities and dis-continuities between pre, during and post-war practices in a less dichotomous way.
-This move entails a detailed and contextualized work in a variety of contexts to help us discuss both past traumatic events, and current pressing issues such as migrants and minorities health.
+A balanced discussion of pre-war medicine, public health practices, and National Socialist medicine will enable us to study more seriously the inherent tension between the immunitas and communitas aspects of contemporary public health, and to explore continuities and discontinuities between pre-, during-, and post-war practices in a less dichotomous way.
+This shift entails detailed and contextualized work in a variety of contexts to help us discuss both past traumatic events and current pressing issues, such as the health of migrants and minorities.